 So how do you keep going?
-We know that grit — the ability to get back up and continue plodding forward despite adversity — is the ultimate key to success.
-But It’s hard to maintain your hope and motivation when reality slams the door in your face.
+We know that grit — the ability to get back up and continue plodding forward despite adversity — is the ultimate secret to success.
+But it’s hard to maintain your hope and stick to your goals when reality slams the door in your face.

-If you've suffered with disappointment lately, here are three ideas that can help:
+If you’ve suffered with these obstacles lately, here are three ideas that can help you cope with disappointment.

 Negative life experiences are some of the greatest teachers we’ll ever meet.
-They give us an unparalleled opportunity to contact with our feelings, values, and untapped strength.
+They give us an unparalleled opportunity to connect with our feelings, values, and untapped strength.

-If you pay attention, you’ll notice that all disappointment offers you two choices— a vast black hole of fear, self-pity and despair, or a spark of light and hope.
-All adversity has a secret escape hatch, and the sign over the door reads “Growth.”
-When you walk though it, new possibilities emerge.
-Whether it's being able to let go of resentments or expectations and find new tolerance and appreciation for your formerly impossible partner, access a previously untapped well of determination, break free from a self-limiting way of thinking, or simply entertain a brand new idea, accepting responsibility and reaching for growth is your ticket to freedom.
+If you pay attention, you’ll notice that disappointment offers you two choices— a vast black hole of fear, self-pity and despair, or a spark of light and hope.
+Adversity has a secret escape hatch and the sign over the door reads “Growth.”
+When you walk through it, new possibilities emerge.
+Whether it’s being able to let go of resentments or expectations and find new tolerance and appreciation for your formerly impossible partner, access a previously untapped well of determination, break free from a self-limiting way of thinking, or simply entertain a brand new idea, accepting responsibility and reaching for growth is your ticket to freedom.